vikat9596/Coinbase-Tracker/README.md

     ```bash
     npm install
     ```
+3. Rename .env.sample to .env

-3. Start the development server:
+4. Start the development server:

     ```bash
     npm start
     ```

-4. The app will be accessible at `http://localhost:3000`.
+5. The app will be accessible at `http://localhost:3000`.

 ### Backend WebSocket Server